tw-in-js/twind/docs/getting-started/tailwind-extensions.md

 ### Theme values are automatically negated

 There is no need to provided negated values in the theme.
-As soon as twind detect a negated directive like `-mx-2` it negates the theme value.
+As soon as Twind detects a negated directive like `-mx-2` it negates the theme value.

 <hr/>